phaqueue/DND/docs/lessons.markdown

 ### &emsp; 6.
 Design fun combats.
 Some people may believe that long combats ruin their game experiences, so prove them wrong.
 With the help of some interesting mechanics, impose a disadvantage to your players, giving them a sense of hopelessness but also some hope of winning.
 When they gradually gain control of the combat and finally win, they will be overwhelmed by happiness and a sense of achievement.
 ### &emsp; 7.
 Never double-tap a PC if its player is absent.
 The player will highly likely be unhappy to see their PC's death when they have done nothing wrong.
 ### &emsp; 8.
 When introducing an important NPC, show the picture of them to the players also.
+### &emsp; 9.
+Expect your players to quit your campaign.
+It's a good idea to over-recruit before the campaign starts.